Humayun Saeed: Television

 Saeed began his career as a television producer in the early 90s.
 After stepping into showbiz, Saeed's was cast in the TV shows for acting roles.
 He made his acting debut in 1995 with Karoron Ka Aadmi produced by Nadeem A Khan.

 Saeed continued doing TV productions.
 He partnered with Sultana Siddiqui in the late 90s and then Abdullah Kadwani in 2000s for 7th Sky Entertainment.
-Later, he started his own production house along with "Shehzad Nasib" under the banner "Six Sigma Plus".
+Later, he started his own production house along with Shehzad Nasib under the banner Six Sigma Plus.
 Since then he has produced content for Pakistani television viewers.

 Saeed's initial TV work as an actor includes Mehndi, Doraha, Kabhi Kabhi Pyar Mein, Kaafir, Uraan, Hum Se Juda Na Hona, Ladies Park and guest roles in Meri Zaat Zarra-e-Benishan and Daam.
 In 2005, Saeed starred in the music video Iss Baar Milo.

 In January 2022, Saeed was cast as Dr. Hasnat Khan (known for his romantic involvement with Princess Diana), in the fifth season of The Crown.

 Films

 Saeed made his film debut in 1999 with Samina Peerzada's movie Inteha, in which he played a negative role.
-For his performance, he receive the National Award for Best Actor Owing to the decline of the Pakistani film industry at that time, he appeared in only a limited number of films until the revival of cinema in 2013.
+For his performance, he receive the National Award for Best Actor.
+Owing to the decline of the Pakistani film industry at that time, he appeared in only a limited number of films until the revival of cinema in 2013.
 Since then, he has appeared in many films, including Main Hoon Shahid Afridi, Bin Roye, Jawani Phir Nahi Ani and Punjab Nahi Jaungi.
 In 2018, he starred in Jawani Phir Nahi Ani 2.
 In 2022, he appeared in Nadeem Baig's London Nahi Jaunga.

-Awards
+Awards and nominations

 Saeed has received numerous award nominations and honours including a minimum of 5 Lux Style Awards.
 He received special recognition awards at Pakistan Achievement Awards 2015 UK and Europe and at fourth Hum Awards in 2016 for his invaluable contribution towards revival of Pakistani cinema.
 Saeed's film Jawani Phir Nahi Ani swept the ARY Film Awards ceremony with total of 17 awards, also earning him the award for the best male actor in a leading role.
 He was awarded the Pride of Performance by the President of Pakistan on 23 March 2021.